-As a Virgo, I’m very organised and like to have everything in place.
+As a Virgo, I’m a very organised person and like to have everything in place.
 The day before my 12-week scan, I booked a team meeting to take place a few hours after my scan.
 I couldn’t wait to break the news.
 I had it all planned.

 The thing is, on the day of the scan, I didn’t go back to work.

 To this day, it’s still hard to share the details, but I’ll give it a go.
-We had an horrific experience and were told that our baby would not likely survive the next few weeks.
+We had a horrific experience and were told that our baby would not likely survive the next few weeks.
 I was in shock.
 I didn’t understand how this could happen – everyone I knew always had such life-affirming scans and came back into the office smiling from ear to ear… Not us.

 - Don’t ever assume it won’t happen to you.

 - Your team will understand and will be there for you.
 I used one of my direct reports to let the team know what had happened.
-What followed was an incredible amount of love and support that I will never forget.
+What followed was an incredible amount of love and support that I’ will never forget.

 - Speak to a counsellor.
 There were times when I would get angry at my family and tell them, “I am fine.”
 But I wasn’t.
 I ended up seeing a counsellor and it saved me.

-- Take time off from work to process your emotions and focus on your wellbeing.
+- Take time off from work to process your emotions and focus on your well-being.
 Your manager will understand.
 Speak to them about what leave you can access.
 Don’t rush the return and when you do, ease yourself back.

 - It can take months to recover physically.
 Your body was pregnant and is filled with hormones.
 It takes a while to feel like yourself again, so be kind to yourself.